J-SinwooLee/Azure-SIEM-Honeypot/README.md

 "Action" to "Allow"
 Priority: 100
 We'll name this "ANY_ALLOWED_DANGER", but feel free to choose any other name you prefer.
+When everything is set correctly click "Add" then "Ok".
+At last click "Review + Create"

 <img src="9.png">